-Depending on the condition of your vehicle's DPF, we may be able to perform a forced DPF regeneration (otherwise known as a static regen), this is a short term solution that may help extend the life of the DPF by burning off excess soot, this process typically takes 30-60 minutes to complete and is activated using our diagnostic equipment.
+Depending on the condition of your vehicle's DPF, we may be able to perform a forced DPF regeneration, this is a short term solution that can help extend the life of the DPF by burning off excess soot, this process typically takes 30-60 minutes to complete and is activated using our diagnostic equipment.

-Our advanced DPF cleaning service is a longer term solution and is one of the most popular services we provide, this is a two step process that involves injecting a special DPF cleaning fluid into the filter which breaks down excess ash and oil deposits before passing a second chemical agent through the DPF to remove the cleaning solution and flush out the debris, this takes approximately three hours to complete.
+If you're looking for a longer term solution, our Advanced DPF Cleaning service is the answer, this is a three step process that involves injecting a professional DPF cleaning fluid from JLM Lubricants directly into the filter which breaks down excess ash and oil deposits before passing a second chemical agent through the DPF to remove the cleaning solution and finally completing the DPF regeneration procedure, this takes approximately three hours to complete.

 Eventually the DPF will become completely blocked, if this happens your vehicle will require a new DPF which can cost anywhere from a few hundred to a few thousand pounds, a blocked DPF can also cause significant harm to other engine components.

-In short, no, you should not remove the DPF from your vehicle, the act of removing the DPF from a vehicle is not by itself illegal, however, using a vehicle on the road with the DPF removed is illegal with penalties of up to £1000 for cars and £2500 for vans.
+No, you should not remove the DPF from your vehicle, the act of removing the DPF from a vehicle is not by itself illegal which is why you'll see many companies offering this service, however, using a vehicle on the road with the DPF removed is illegal with penalties of up to £1000 for cars and £2500 for vans.

 It's easy to spot a diesel vehicle with the DPF removed as they emit visible exhaust smoke and there are usually signs the DPF has been tampered with, since 2018 MOT testing rules have become much more stringent with MOT testers now required to check for evidence the DPF has been cut open and welded, should the tester believe the DPF has been tampered with, they will refuse to issue an MOT test certificate for the vehicle as a missing or tampered with DPF is a major failure.